tinyci/ci-docs/docs/overview.md

 way, and are fully [STONITH](https://en.wikipedia.org/wiki/STONITH)-compatible.

 The interconnections allow us to formulate a stack of microservices that have several leads into the system.
-Exmaple: The `hooksvc` lives at the edge where it can be reached by github, but only talks to the `queuesvc`, which is in turn talking to the `datasvc` and github itself to accomplish its goals.
+Example: The `hooksvc` lives at the edge where it can be reached by github, but only talks to the `queuesvc`, which is in turn talking to the `datasvc` and github itself to accomplish its goals.
 This distinction means that the `uisvc`, and react UI, do not need to live at the